AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/reorder-the-flow-steps-in-a-smart-campaign.md

 >
 >[Add a Flow Step to a Smart Campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md)

-1. In your smart campaign Flow tab, drag and drop the flow step to where you want it.
+1. In your Smart Campaign **[!UICONTROL Flow]** tab, simply drag and drop the flow step to where you want it.

 ![](assets/reorder-the-flow-steps-in-a-smart-campaign-1.png)

 >[!NOTE]
 >
 >The flow steps run in the order in which they appear in the flow.

-Some things are just kinda simple.
-Drag n' drop away!